From fireworks, into the fire Guardsman becomes Independence Day hero

-Earlier in the day Ayer took part in the Fourth of July Celebration on the Esplanade.
-As a senior fire direction, non-commissioned officer in 1st Battalion, 101st Field Artillery Regiment, Ayer and his team were responsible for firing ceremonial cannons during the 1812 overture.
-Each year Massachusetts National Guardsmen are involved in the celebrations, providing security and firing the ceremonial cannons.
+Earlier in the day, Ayer took part in the Fourth of July Celebration on the Esplanade.
+As a senior fire direction non-commissioned officer in 1st Battalion, 101st Field Artillery Regiment, Ayer and his team were responsible for firing ceremonial howitzers during the 1812 overture.
+Each year, the Massachusetts National Guard is involved in the celebrations, providing security and firing the ceremonial cannon salute.
 This was Ayer’s ninth year taking part in the event as a Guardsman, but he’s been attending the event since he was a child.

 “That's why I love this detail so much, I basically get backstage passes to a show I've been watching since I was kid,” said Ayer.